 Though his father and brother are future Kings, Prince Harry has every intention of living an "ordinary life."
-The 32-year-old royal, who has been dating Suits actress Meghan Markle for nearly a year, revealed in a new interview with Princess Diana did with him and Prince William.
+The 32-year-old royal, who has been dating Suits actress Meghan Markle for nearly a year, revealed in a new interview with Newsweek that he plans on raising his future children the same way his late mother, Princess Diana did with him and Prince William.
 "My mother took a huge part in showing me an ordinary life, including taking me and my brother to see homeless people," he said.
 "Thank goodness I'm not completely cut off from reality.
 People would be amazed by the ordinary life William and I live."

 Harry credits his mother Princess Diana for giving him and his brother an ordinary life Photo: Getty Images

 "I do my own shopping.
 Sometimes, when I come away from the meat counter in my local supermarket, I worry someone will snap me with their phone," he added.
 "But I am determined to have a relatively normal life, and if I am lucky enough to have children, they can have one too."
 He paused, then said, "Even if I was king, I would do my own shopping."